lcostant/galaXYZ/README.md

 # galaXYZ

-galaXYZ is a tool that allows to derive the three-dimensional shape of morphological components of galaxies.
+galaXYZ is a tool that allows to derive the three-dimensional shape of galaxies' morphological components.

 ## Authors